-When someone who has been considered a family member attends school away from home, the person will continue to be considered a family member unless information becomes available to the PHA indicating that the student has established a separate household or the family declares that the student has established a separate household.
+When someone who has been considered a family member attends school away from home, the person will continue to be considered a family member unless information becomes available to the LMHA indicating that the student has established a separate household or the family declares that the student has established a separate household.

-Absences Due to Placement in Foster Care [24 CFR 5.403]

-Children temporarily absent from the home as a result of placement in foster care are considered members of the family.

-If a child has been placed in foster care, the PHA will verify with the appropriate agency whether and when the child is expected to be returned to the home.
+Absences Due to Placement in Foster Care [24 CFR 5.403] Children temporarily absent from the home as a result of placement in foster care are considered members of the family.
+Deleted: PHA LMHA Policy Deleted: PHA If a child has been placed in foster care, the LMHA will verify with the appropriate agency whether and when the child is expected to be returned to the home.
 Unless the agency confirms that the child has been permanently removed from the home, the child will be counted as a family member.
 If the time period is to be greater than 180 days from the date of removal of the child/children, the voucher size will be reduced.
-If all children are removed from the home permanently, the voucher size will be reduced in accordance with the PHA's subsidy standards.

-Absent Head, Spouse, or Cohead

-An employed head, spouse, or cohead absent from the unit more than 180 consecutive days due to employment will continue to be considered a family member.
+If all children are removed from the home permanently, the voucher size will be reduced in accordance with the LMHA's subsidy standards.
+Deleted: PHA's Absent Head, Spouse, or Cohead Deleted: PHA LMHA Policy An employed head, spouse, or cohead absent from the unit more than 180 consecutive days due to employment will continue to be considered a family member.
 Any member of the household will be considered permanently absent if s/he is away from the unit for 180 consecutive days exept as otherwise provided in this Chapter.
-Incarceration of more than 30 days is cause for termination; not to exceed 180 days without prior notice to the PHA for charges other than drug-related activity and/or violent criminal activity.
+Incarceration of more than 30 days is cause for termination; not to exceed 180 days without prior notice to the LMHA for charges other than drug-related activity and/or Deleted: PHA violent criminal activity.
 Family Members Permanently Confined for Medical Reasons [HCV GB, p.
-5-22]

-If a family member is confined to a nursing home or hospital on a permanent basis, that person is no longer considered a family member and the income of that person is not counted [HCV GB, p.
+5-22] If a family member is confined to a nursing home or hospital on a permanent basis, that person is no longer considered a family member and the income of that person is not counted [HCV GB, p.
 5-22].

-The PHA will request verification of the family member's permanent absence from a responsible medical professional.
+Deleted: PHA LMHA Policy Deleted: PHA The LMHA will request verification of the family member's permanent absence from a responsible medical professional.
 If the responsible medical professional cannot provide a determination, the person will be considered temporarily absent.
-If the family certifies that the family member is confined on a permanent basis, they may present, and the PHA will consider, any additional documentation or evidence.

-If verification indicates that the family member will return in less than 180 consecutive days, the family member will not be considered permanently absent.

-If the person who is determined to be permanently absent is the sole member of the household, assistance will be terminated in accordance with the PHA's policy.

-Return of Permanently Absent Family Members
+If the family certifies that the family member is confined on a permanent basis, they may present, and the LMHA will consider, any additional documentation or evidence.
+Deleted: PHA If verification indicates that the family member will return in less than 180 consecutive days, the family member will not be considered permanently absent.
+If the person who is determined to be permanently absent is the sole member of the household, assistance will be terminated in accordance with the LMHA's policy.
+Deleted: PHA Return of Permanently Absent Family Members Deleted: PHA LMHA Policy LMHA HCVP Admin Plan 7/1/2020 Page 3-10 © Copyright 2017 Nan McKay & Associates, Inc.

+Unlimited copies may be made for internal use.

-The family must request PHA approval for the return of any adult family members that the PHA previously determined to be permanently absent.
+The family must request LMHA approval for the return of any adult family members that the LMHA previously determined to be permanently absent.
 The individual is subject to the eligibility and screening requirements discussed elsewhere in this chapter.